Sopiro/Minecraft-Sin-Cos-Calculator/README.md

 # Minecraft Sin, Cos Calculator

 Trigonometry(Sin, Cos) calculator in Minecraft.
-Project done at 20170712.
+The project was completed on July 12, 2017.

 Video: https://youtu.be/77p_mvShuGQ

 ## Features
-- The algorithm used to calculate the sin, cos value is "[CORDIC](https://en.wikipedia.org/wiki/CORDIC)".
+- The algorithm used to calculate the sin, cos value is [CORDIC](https://en.wikipedia.org/wiki/CORDIC)
-- My own conversion algorithm was used to convert fractions between Binary and BCD: [video](https://youtu.be/nwZJh3b39Bg)
+- My own conversion algorithm was used to convert fractions between Binary and BCD: [Video](https://youtu.be/nwZJh3b39Bg)
-- Sequential Logic Circuit (It takes 6m30s to calculate one value)
+- Sequential Logic Circuit (It takes about 6m 30s to calculate one value)
-- input(00.0000 ~ 99.9999), output(0.0 ~ 1.0)
+- Input(00.0000 ~ 99.9999), Output(0.0 ~ 1.0)

 ## Samples
 |-|image|